 But my relaxed pixie cut (hello, quick slick-down) also gives me the luxury of easy maintenance.
 Unfortunately, I am the exception among Black women, as many feel that their hair can be a barrier to getting in a good sweat session.

-In fact, a May 2016 research letter in JAMA Dermatology, which focused on reasons Black women have lower rates of physical activity than other racial and ethnic groups, found that 18 percent of Black women exercised less than they would like to due to concerns about preserving their hairstyles.
+In fact, a May 2016 research letter in JAMA Dermatology, which focused on reasons Black women have lower rates of physical activity than other racial groups, found that 18 percent of Black women exercised less than they would like to due to concerns about preserving their hairstyles.

 It doesn't help that many doctors don't understand how this issue may affect Black women's exercise routines, either.
 A November 2019 research letter in the Journal of the American Board of Family Medicine surveyed 62 primary care doctors and found that 76 percent had never had a discussion with their Black female patients about how hairstyle maintenance may affect their workouts.